Hingham Congregational Church, UCC, reaches out with faith and love to our neighbors in need in the local community and throughout the world.

 Through “hands on” projects, special collections, allocation of monetary gifts and partnerships with a range of service organizations, we contribute food, shelter, financial assistance and social support to a wide array of groups and individuals.

-Pine Street Inn meal preparation:
+Pine Street Inn:

 The Guild Consignment Center: